 The Company believes in the importance of preserving the environment and ensuring that clean water sources are accessible for everyone.
-The Company is a strong advocate of the United Nation’s World Water Day and 2018 marked its sixth year of participation in the charity initiative.
+The Company is a strong advocate of the United Nation’s World Water Day and 2019 marked its seventh year of participation in the charity initiative.
 To date, the Company’s collaboration with the UN has seen it reach approximately 9,000 children which reflects the Company’s belief in its responsibility to educate future generations on the importance of water preservation.
-See more at: http://www.amiad.com/water_day2018.asp .
+See more at: https://www.amiad.com/water_day2019.asp .

 The Company maintains frequent communication with its employees and managers and its human resources team formally evaluate the performance of its employees in a constructive and beneficial manner.
 The Company also holds round tables with VPs to provide employees with a platform to present their thoughts and ideas.
 In addition to the Company's social events, individual departments host their own social activities from time to time.

 The Company encourages feedback from its corporate customers through its sales personnel and account managers and, for individual customers, through its customer service teams.

 The Company's marketing communications team aims to maintain a healthy dialogue between the Company and its customers through email and social media channels.

 4. Embed effective risk management, considering both opportunities and threats, throughout the organization